Adaptive virtual element methods with equilibrated fluxes

-In foregoing Sections~\ref{subsection:nr-local-low} and~\ref{subsection:nr-local-high}, we observed that the error estimator is reliable, in accordance with the theoretical results of Section~\ref{subsection:reliability-local}.
-However, as heuristically motivated in Section~\ref{subsection:no-efficiency}, we observed a lack of efficiency.
-To investigate better the effect of the mixed projectors appearing on the right-hand side of~\eqref{local:mixed}, we consider the global version of localized problem
+In Sections~\ref{subsection:nr-local-low} and~\ref{subsection:nr-local-high}, we observed that the error estimator is reliable, in agreement with the theoretical results of Section~\ref{subsection:reliability-local}.
+However, as motivated in Section~\ref{subsection:no-efficiency}, we observed a lack of efficiency.
+To investigate better the effect of the mixed projectors appearing on the right-hand side of~\eqref{local:mixed}, we consider the ``global version'' of the localized problem